Welcome to Niles's webpage!

 Teaching

-My teaching homepage has links to my current courses and a collection of fun topics related to current and previous course material.MathMeetings.net
+My teaching homepage has links to some topics related to my undergraduate and graduate teaching.
+This includes a collection of fun undergraduate topics and some la/tex helpers.

 MathMeetings.net is a web application for conference announcements.
 The application lets anyone from the community add conference announcements, storing them in a database and displaying them sorted by date and subject.